A trigger is an event that starts a Zap. Once you turn on a Zap, Zapier will monitor for that trigger event.

 2. Choose your app account

-- If you already have an account connected to Zapier for the trigger app, select it from the account dropdown menu.
+- If you already have an account connected to Zapier for the trigger app, select the account from the dropdown menu.

 - Once a connection is selected, click Continue.